needle-mirror/com.unity.netcode/Documentation~/command-stream.md

 # Use the command stream to handle inputs

-Each client send a continuous command stream to the server when [`NetworkStreamConnection`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.NetworkStreamConnection.html) is tagged as in-game.
-This stream includes all inputs and acknowledgements of the last received snapshot, and is typically one packet per `ServerTick`.
+Each client sends a continuous command stream to the server when [`NetworkStreamConnection`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.NetworkStreamConnection.html) is tagged as in-game.
+This stream includes all inputs and acknowledgements of the last received snapshot, and is typically one packet per `NetworkTime.ServerTick`.

 The connection is always kept alive, even if the client doesn't control any entities or generate any inputs that need to be transmitted to the server.
-The command packet is sent at a regular interval (every full simulated tick) to automatically acknowledge received snapshots, and to report other important information to the server.
+The command packet is sent regularly on the timescale described in [Collecting and sending input from the client](#collecting-and-sending-input-from-the-client), automatically acknowledging received snapshots and reporting other important information to the server.

 ## Creating inputs (commands)